 Browsing the sneaker rack was always a struggle.
 Inevitably I would exaggerate to the sales assistant, advertise myself as a competitive runner and opt for the high-impact, cushioning, running shoes.
 Mentally, I pictured myself as a runner who hit the pavement a few times a week, while physically, I never attempted more than a 5k race (and even that was almost two years ago).
 I have a shirt to prove it.

 Blame it on the chronic shin splints and flat feet, running just wasn't my sport—and that's what made it all the more attractive.
-Employing the same "I can do anything better than you" mentally that got me through CrossFit training, I became determined (obsessed) with finally putting my high-end sneakers to use and decided to become a (half) marathoner in 12 weeks.
-Here are the tricks no one told me about:
+Employing the same "I can do anything better than you" mentality that got me through CrossFit training, I became determined (obsessed) with finally putting my high-end sneakers to use and decided to become a (half) marathoner in 12 weeks.
+Here are the tricks no one told me about.